calebjacob/express-vue/docs/testing.md

 #### Structure

-Each module of code (JS file) should have a test file living alonside it in the same folder.
+Each module of code (JS/TS file) should have a test file living alonside it in the same folder.
 This gives us easy access to our tests and makes it obvious when a module doesn't have any tests yet.
 Also, any relative dependencies won't need to have their paths altered.
 For example, this folder/file structure would look like:

 ```
 app/src/components/globals/main-header.vue
-app/src/components/globals/main-header.test.js
+app/src/components/globals/main-header.test.ts
-app/src/helpers/timer.js
+app/src/helpers/timer.ts
-app/src/helpers/timer.test.js
+app/src/helpers/timer.test.ts
 ```

 The other approach is having a completely separate folder where all your tests live.
 I've found that approach causes the following headaches: